aidan-qa/pythontesting/README.md

 # pythontesting
-small testing python project repository
+This is a small testing project for playing with concepts etc.